ozooxo/Schemannian/README.rst

 This program has been written by Cong-Xin Qiu.
 It is protected by the `"GNU Lesser General Public License"`_.

-.. _"GNU Lesser Public License": http://www.gnu.org/copyleft/lesser.html
+.. _"GNU Lesser General Public License": http://www.gnu.org/copyleft/lesser.html